Ritika027/Machine-Learning-Projects/MachineLearningTutoirals/UnivarientAnalysis/README.md

-# 📊 Multivariate Analysis Project
+# 📊 Univariate Analysis Project

 ## 📌 Overview

-This project focuses on performing **Multivariate Analysis** to understand relationships between multiple variables in a dataset.
-It uses Python libraries to analyze, visualize, and interpret complex data patterns.
+This project focuses on **Univariate Analysis**, which involves analyzing a single variable at a time to understand its distribution, pattern, and basic characteristics.

 ---

 ## 🎯 Objective

-* To analyze relationships between more than two variables
+* To analyze individual variables independently
-* To identify patterns, trends, and correlations
+* To understand data distribution and spread
-* To visualize multidimensional data effectively
+* To identify outliers and patterns

 ---